Home > HVAC Maintenance > How to Fix a Leaking Ice Machine: A DIY Guide

 A leak that just won’t quit is a clear sign that a deeper issue is at play.
 You might have tightened a connection or cleared a clog, only to find water pooling again a few hours later.
 This often happens when a part like the water inlet valve fails.
 A faulty valve can allow too much water into the ice trays, causing them to spill over and create a persistent leak.
 Instead of getting frustrated, see this as a signal to bring in an expert.
 Our team at QRC can quickly identify and replace the faulty component, getting your machine back in working order.

-Electrical or Refrigeration System Problems
+You Suspect an Electrical or Refrigeration Issue

 If you suspect the problem is related to the electrical or refrigeration systems, it’s crucial to stop and call a professional.
 These systems are complex and can be dangerous to work on without proper training.
 A hidden issue, like a faulty water inlet valve, can cause a range of symptoms from leaking to strange clicking noises.
 Trying to fix these problems yourself can lead to electrical shock or damage to the sealed refrigeration unit.
 For reliable commercial refrigeration and HVAC services, it’s always safest to rely on a certified technician.